vijaybirru/documentation/scalarizr/index.rst

 Scalarizr Administrative Interface
 ==================================

-Scalarizr provides a command line interface (szradm) allowing users to perform a variety of tasks inluding:
+Scalarizr provides a command line interface (szradm) allowing users to perform a variety of tasks including:

 * Firing events
 * Querying environments information about the server or farm.